zhixing1996/weighted_isr/README.md

 ## Some Codes You Have to Change

 The aim of this repository is to provide a general package for users and the only thing user has to do is changing configure file (weight_isr.conf).
 However, due to the complexity of user defined functions in FIT_XS and plot styles of canvas or some thing else, it is very hard to provide a total general script.
-Therefore, the developer has to leave this space to users and the structure of this repository is based on python2.
+Therefore, the developer has to leave this space to users and bad news is the structure of this repository is based on python2.
 Fortunately, the thing user has to change is not very much and very easy to understand without very deep python knowledge.

 > In main.py: line 74 - 135, defination of fit functions for input cross sections;